trev90211/librtlsdr_control/README.md

 The UDP component available (lnet) is non-blocking - this causes some issues

-I am planning to update librtlsdr to tag the value being sent to this app
+Not really working - I am planning to update librtlsdr to tag the value being sent to this app and call functions inside librtlsdr rather than sending updates to registers